pxai/vim/README.md

 - gt, :tabn  move to next tab
 - gT, :tabp  move to previous tab

+## Registers
+Deleted/Cut content is saved in registers.
+You can reuse those parts.

+Unnamed " or numbered "1, "2, "3,... or named: "a, "b, "c,...
+" register holds d,c,s,x or y operations.
+:reg to see them

+Named registers are:
+"a, "b, "c,...
+"A, "B, "C to append to "a, "b, "c

 ## Settings
 :set rules
 :set noruler